compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/powerpoint.md

 1. Create a transparent shape on top of the selected hot spot area.
 The shape should cover entire hot spot area.

-**Warning 1 : If the area is the text box.
+**Warning : If the area is the text box.
 Select the text BOX.
 Do not not select the TEXT**

-**Warning 2 : The color of the shape must be TRANSPARENT.
-If you are creating a shape that is not filled by any color, the link will not work.**

 2. Select the shape, and go to INSERT
 3. Go to HyperLink and define the location of the target document.